 Did you know that headstones for graves may sometimes require a little cleaning or maintenance over the years?
 Proper headstone maintenance and monument cleaning may be necessary in some cases depending on the wrath of the elements and unexpected cemetery activity.
 In some cases, granite headstones can be damaged by vandalism, cemetery machinery, or even a falling branch from a tree during a storm.
 When these incidents happen, small cracks or fissures may result.
 These cracks can become problematic during the winter months.
-Depending on the memorial base, freeze and thaw issues can also affect the stability of an upright headstone during the winter months, so it may be worth your while to take a close look at the gravestone and see if the memorial is sitting level on the monument’s granite base prior to winter.
-In some cemeteries you may see long concrete “ribbons” (a long narrow monument platform) at the head of the graves.
-If this is the case, you may simply want to ensure that the headstone is still set square on the concrete base.
-For these reasons, it is important to inspect the gravestone once a year to see that granite monument still looks stable on the gravestone’s base and is clean and beautiful.
+Depending on the memorial base, freeze, and thaw issues can also affect the stability of an upright headstone during the winter months, so it may be worth your while to take a close look at the gravestone and see if the memorial is sitting level on the monument’s granite base prior to winter.
+In some cemeteries, you may see long concrete “ribbons” (a long narrow concrete monument platform) at the head of the graves.
+If this is the case, you may simply want to ensure that the headstone is still set to square on the concrete base.
+For these reasons, it is important to inspect the gravestone once a year to ensure that the granite monument still looks stable on the gravestone’s base and is clean and beautiful.

 If you have any personal questions regarding a memorial, you would like commissioned, don’t hesitate to give Sunset a call, or if you have any questions with relevance to the maintenance of your own family memorial.
 See our contact info below.

 Make repairs as soon as they are needed.